llpeterson/e2e/rpc.md

 peer has returned an answer.
 Thus, synchronous protocols implement the request/reply abstraction, while asynchronous protocols are used if the sender wants to be able to transmit many messages without having to wait for a response.
-Using this definition, RPC protocols are obviously synchronous protocols.
+Using this definition, RPC protocols are usually synchronous protocols.

 Although we have not discussed them in this chapter, there are